AbnormalDistributions/landsat8_scene_calculator/README.md

 2. Change the url to *url_base* minus the last character of the url and file extension
 3. Run the script.

-See Resources for more information on the images that are created.
+See Resources for more information on the GeoTIFFs that are created.

 # Scene Locator
 [RemotePixel.ca](https://search.remotepixel.ca)